Discover what times you should be making cold calls to maximize the chances your prospect answers the phone and eventually converts.

 Here is a process businesses can use to successfully generate leads for free on LinkedIn:

 LinkedIn lead generation is powerful as a standalone strategy, but it's even more successful when part of a larger, more diversified lead generation approach.
-For example, many businesses will use it in tandem with cold email outreach so that each lead is encountering the salesperson and brand frequently and from multiple angles.
+For example, many businesses will use it in tandem with cold email outreach so that each lead encounters the salesperson and brand frequently and from multiple angles.
 The same applies if it's one of many networks you’re using in your social media lead gen strategy.

 The reason LinkedIn lead generation is so effective for B2B salespeople is that it enables them to form intimate connections with decision makers through a personal profile rather than a business page as you’d find in several other types of social media lead generation.
 Leads can see your face, scan your accolades, and read through the industry-related content and posts you share.
 In doing so, leads come to trust you as an expert and a peer and are therefore primed to accept an offer.